 You can visit Governors Island now ALL YEAR LONG!
 This is exciting because, before 2021, you could only visit during the warmer month seasons, typically the season for visitation is May 1 through October 31.
 So, yay!

 Getting to Governors Island: the Ferry to Governors Island

 You might be wondering how to get to Governors Island, which couldn’t actually be easier.
 There is a ferry service that connects Governors Island to Manhattan and Brooklyn along with the regular NYC Water Taxi that services the island.

-To get to Governors Island you will need to catch a ferry either in Lower Manhattan at The Battery Maritime Building (BMB Terminal) at 10 South Street.
+To get to Governors Island by the Governors Island Ferry, the main departing point is the ferry in Lower Manhattan at The Battery Maritime Building (BMB Terminal) at 10 South Street.

-The official Governors Island ferries (The Battery Maritime Building in Lower Manhattan, Pier 6 at Brooklyn Bridge Park, and Red Hook Atlantic Basin Terminal at the intersection of Pioneer & Conover Streets.

-The ferries run approximately every 20 minutes.
-As of 2021, the Lower Manhattan ferry terminal runs ferries daily and the Brooklyn ferry terminal only is open on the weekends.
+The official Governors Island ferries (The Battery Maritime Building in Lower Manhattan, Pier 6 at Brooklyn Bridge Park, and Red Hook Atlantic Basin Terminal) run approximately every 20 minutes.
+As of 2023, the Lower Manhattan ferry terminal runs ferries daily and the Brooklyn ferries only operate on the weekends.

 You can bring your own bike, however, you have to make sure you select that ticket option when you purchase your tickets even though currently there is no extra charge for this, there is limited space so you need to reserve your spot for a stroller/bicycle!